MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-best-practices.md

 For production scenarios, use the queued ingest client.
 For more information, see [Queued ingestion](about-kusto-ingest.md#queued-ingestion) and [Direct ingestion](about-kusto-ingest.md#direct-ingestion).

-## Use a single `KustoQueuedIngestClient` instance
+## Use a single ingest client instance

 Kusto Ingest client implementations are thread-safe and reusable.
-For each target cluster, use a single instance of either a queued or direct Kusto Ingest client per process.
+For each target cluster, use a single instance of either a queued or direct ingest client per process.
 Running multiple instances can overload the cluster, causing it to become unresponsive or slow to respond to valid requests.

 ## Limit tracking ingest operation status